Itozee/1205-week9/README.md

 - Uploaded raw data to GitHub.

-- Linked to Visual Studio Code and imported data using pandas, numpy, and openpyxl.
+- Linked to Visual Studio Code and imported data using pandas and openpyxl.

 - Set maximum columns and created dataframes for each Excel sheet.